Title IX Grievance Procedure - For Employees

 The Title IX Grievance Procedure begins with the filing of a Formal Complaint.
 The Grievance Procedure will be concluded within a reasonably prompt manner, and no longer than one hundred and twenty (120) business days after the filing of the Formal Complaint, provided that the process may be extended for a good reason, including but not limited to administrative delay, the absence of a party, a party’s advisor, or a witness; concurrent law enforcement activity; or the need for language assistance or accommodation of disabilities.

 To file a Formal Complaint, a complainant must provide the Director of Human Resources a written (including email), signed complaint describing the facts alleged.
-Complainants are only able to file a Formal Complaint under this grievance procedure if they are currently participating in, or attempting to participate in, the education programs, employment, or activities Iona College.
+Complainants are only able to file a Formal Complaint under this grievance procedure if they are currently participating in, or attempting to participate in, the education programs, employment, or activities Iona University.

 If a Complainant does not wish to make a Formal Complaint under this grievance procedure, the Director of Human Resources will address the behavior under the Harassment and Discrimination Policy.